Lee Child’s Echo Burning is born from a simple storyline that builds in intensity as he peels back the mystery layer by layer.

-The narration of this audio book by Jeff Harding was clear, well-paced and atmospheric.
+The narration of the Echo Burning audiobook by Jeff Harding was clear, well-paced and atmospheric.

 I look forward to another outing with Jack Reacher (and narrator Jeff Harding) in the future, and luckily for me there are plenty more adventures to share with Jack Reacher, with Lee Child now up to the 16th book in the series!

 A question for the die-hard Lee Child fans out there – what do you think of Tom Cruise being cast as Jack Reacher in the movie currently being filmed, One Shot?

 I know Cruise normally equates to box office earnings, but he does not fit the picture of Jack Reacher in my head.